HansenHua/DRPO-INFOCOM24/README.md

 ```
 ## :computer: Training

-We provide complete training codes for MFPO.<br>
+We provide complete training codes for DRPO.<br>
 You could adapt it to your own needs.

 	```